-Our intention is to document, demystify, and raise awareness about progressive art studios and the artists they facilitate in order to articulate a greater understanding of their true nature and importance.
-We aim to present the work of these self-taught artists accurately in the context of contemporary art in order to advocate for criticism and eliminate the sympathetic viewer in the experience and evaluation of these works.
-Over 25 studios across the US will be visited and documented over the course of this project, in addition to exhibition reviews and and in-depth artist essays.
-This endeavor is inspired by the understanding these studios aren’t just excellent places for artists living with disabilities to pursue fine art practices, but that they’re uniquely important as relevant creative institutions in their respective communities and cultural forces globally.
+Our intention is to document, demystify, and raise awareness about progressive art studios and the artists they facilitate in order to articulate their true nature and importance.
+We aim to present the work of these self-taught artists in the context of contemporary art in order to advocate for critical discourse and eliminate the sympathetic viewer.
+Over 25 studios across the US will be visited and documented over the course of this project, in addition to essays, exhibition reviews, and interviews.
+This endeavor is inspired by the understanding that these studios aren’t just excellent places for artists living with disabilities to pursue fine art practices, but also uniquely important as relevant creative institutions in their respective communities and global cultural forces.
 These studios should be considered a necessary component of any support system for this population; there’s no greater way for these artists to achieve value and integration in their communities.
 We strive to cultivate a deeper understanding of how these studios function while highlighting shared challenges and fostering discussion in favor of a more resolved and sustainable model.

 Andreana Donahue (born 1981 in Chicago, IL) is a multimedia artist, writer, and independent curator with a BFA in painting and sculpture from the School of the Art Institute of Chicago.
 She has organized and exhibited in group and solo exhibitions in Alaska, Chicago, Iceland, Los Angeles, NYC, Nevada, and Miami.
 Donahue’s project-based practice spans various media and narratives, yet reflects an ongoing relationship with the transformation of everyday materials through labor-intensive, analog processes.
 Her recent work reflects a deep engagement with abstraction, the history of quilting, and a re-imagining of its utilitarian traditions.
 Artist residencies include the Wagon Station Encampment at A-Z West in Joshua Tree, The Icelandic Textile Center, SIM in Reykjavik, 100 West Corsicana in Texas, and the Vermont Studio Center.
 Donahue is the recipient of a 2018 Nevada Arts Council Fellowship and Vermont Studio Center Grant, among others.
 Visit her website here.